lanudo2013/smap-coding-challenge/REPORT.md

 ## Decisions made

 1-	In both components, consumer Ids are displayed to make the difference between two consumers created with the same name and consumer type.
 2-	In consumers component, frontend pagination was added to display a pages of records.
 3-	I18n was added to enable labels internationalization capability across the app.

 ## Testing

-Tests are placed under the __test__ folder.
+Tests are placed under the `__test__` folder.
 There is one test for each component and an extra test for the vuex store.
+Test files: `Statistics.test.js`, `Consumers.test.js` and `Store.test.js`;